userx14/omblepy/README.md

 The device specific configuration is stored in a per device file.
 Feel free to contribute to bring support to more devices.

+## Troubleshooting
+- remove the pairing with the device using your os bluetooth dialog
+### Linux specific
+- restart the bluetooth stack `sudo systemctl restart bluetooth`
+- delete the bluetooth adapter cache with `sudo rm -r /var/lib/bluetooth/$yourBtCardMacAddress`
+- open a second terminal and use `bluetoothctl` to confirm pairing dialogs by typing `yes` when promped, this is most important when you have two bluetooth adapters, since some graphical interfaces will not show the pairing dialog in this case
+- try distributions with other versions of bluez, for me versions around bluez 5.55 worked best

 ## Documentation

 ### Packet format for memory read